How to Programmatically Convert HTML to PDF in C#

 1. Using GcHtmlBrowser class: This approach can be considered when you want to generate a PDF document from scratch or a PDF document that solely consists of the HTML content you are looking forward to rendering.

-2. Using DrawHtml method: This approach can be considered when you would like to append the HTML information into an existing PDF file that already has some other content available, and all the HTML content you want to render as PDF will be appended on a new page in the existing document.
+2. Using DrawHtml method: This approach can be considered when you would like to append the HTML information into an existing PDF file that already has some other content available.
+All the HTML content you want to render as PDF will be appended on a new page in the existing document.

-This method extends the GcGraphics and allows it to render an HTML text or page in a PDF.
-This allows inserting HTML fragments into a PDF file along with other (non-HTML) content.
+This method extends the GcPdfGraphics class and allows it to render an HTML text or page in a PDF.
+This also allows inserting HTML fragments into a PDF file along with other (non-HTML) content.

 DrawHtml method has two overloads:

-- Draws an HTML text on GcPdfGraphics, at a specified position:
+Draws an HTML string on GcPdfGraphics at a specified position:

 bool GcPdfGraphics.DrawHtml(GcHtmlBrowser browser, string html, float x, float y, HtmlToPdfFormat format, out SizeF size);

-- Draws an HTML page specified by an URI on GcPdfGraphics, at a specified position:
+Draws an HTML page specified by a URI on GcPdfGraphics at a specified position:

 bool GcPdfGraphics.DrawHtml(GcHtmlBrowser browser, Uri htmlUri, float x, float y, HtmlToPdfFormat format, out SizeF size);

-Here, HtmlToPdfFormat class contains attributes for rendering HTML on a GcPdfGraphics instance using DrawHtml extension methods.
+Here, the HtmlToPdfFormat class contains attributes for rendering HTML on a GcPdfGraphics instance using the DrawHtml extension methods.

 using GrapeCity.Documents.Html;